You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 36. COMM_V 323 (3) Leading Diversity, Equity and Inclusion in Organizations

 Topics in diversity related to identity, group categorization, stereotyping, explicit and implicit bias, microaggressions, and discrimination.
 Mitigation of institutional inequality and discrimination through inclusive leadership and critical analysis of organizational practices and policies.
-Prerequisite: COMM 203.
+Prerequisite: COMM_V 203.
 This course is not eligible for Credit/D/Fail grading.

 37. COMM_V 324 (3) People Analytics